 In this case as well, you would likely require Rental Income protection for the amount that you rent this unit out for.
 This will help protect you should the property not be livable for a period of time after a claim (thus, no rental income is coming in).

 If you are someone who is renting a condo unit, you are a tenant of that dwelling.
-That means that you only require an insurance policy that protects your belongings, and not the physical building.
+That means that you only require a condo renter insurance policy that protects your belongings, and not the physical building.
 This is a Tenant's Insurance Policy.
 The unit's structures such as walls, appliances, fixtures and floors are are protected under your landlord's (the condo unit owner) property insurance.

 You will work with a broker to set the proper limits (the amount paid out in the event of an insurable claim) for your contents, as well as liability limits.
 If there was a break in, fire, or flood (even if it does not originate in your unit), your tenants insurance will help pay for replacement items and somewhere to stay until you can return.